alice-i-cecile/feathers_inspector/MILESTONES.md

 ## User-friendly names

-- [] Trait-based design for default names
+- [x] Trait-based design for default names
-- [] Proof-of-concept for custom component types
+- [x] Name-formatting based on component names
-- [] Implement on foreign types from Bevy
+- [x] Implement on foreign types from Bevy
+- [ ] Determine whether a component is `NameDefining` using reflection

 ## Categories